hniska/lessons-learned/a_few_lessons_learned.md

 There is quite a few things that gets done at the "saving FASTMAP reverse diff-set" stage.
 Iterate through all the changes in the create(), converts it to a format that survives upgrades, generates the forward diff if that is enabled and a few other things.

-To see the forward diffset the get-modifications action is used
+To see the forward diffset use the get-modifications action

 ```
-request reverse a get-modifications
+admin@ncs% request my-service ikea get-modifications
 ```

-Depending on the configuration some percentages (5-20%) can be saved by disabling the forward diffset
+Depending on the configuration some percentages (5-20%) can be shaved off by disabling the forward diffset

 ```
-set services global-settings collect-forward-diff false
+admin@ncs% set services global-settings collect-forward-diff false
 ``

 What can be done if you end up here?
 One thing could be to split the service to a stacked service so that each policy-map is a child service.
 Then when adding a new instance of a policy-map NSO doesn&#39;t need to run the full reverse diff-set